 As a journalist student in a foreign country it was hard to earn the respect of my teachers and colleagues.
 My accent was weird, and I had absolutely no background in journalism to help me keep afloat during those first months.
 During the entire year I always felt I had to work 10x harder than my colleagues to achieve the same results.
 I felt this tension would never leave me, as if I was burning like a candle on a summer night.

 Things got harsher when I meet my Journalism teacher.
-He was a real editor in a scientific magazine.
+He was a real editor in a science magazine.
 Each student would bring his/her own piece to his class and he would read it aloud and give us feedback in real time.

 I cringed at the idea of having any of piece of my writing read out loud.
 But I bore with it.